Getting Started

 Clicking on an individual entity opens its detail/edit page.
 The edit page is organized into tabs:

-- Visual — A structured form editor with sections defined by the entity’s template and layout
+- Visual — A structured form editor with sections defined by the entity’s layout

 - YAML — Raw YAML editor (Monaco Editor) for direct frontmatter editing